Glutathione peroxidase 4

 Glutathione peroxidase 4, also known as GPX4, is an enzyme that in humans is encoded by the GPX4 gene.
 GPX4 is a phospholipid hydroperoxidase that protects cells against membrane lipid peroxidation.

+Discovery

+GPX4 was first discovered in biochemistry laboratories of the University of Padua, where it was described as an enzyme capable of protecting against peroxidation.
+Its role as an inhibitor of cellular death was only discovered in 2012 by a research group Columbia University.

 Function

 The antioxidant enzyme glutathione peroxidase 4 (GPX4) belongs to the family of glutathione peroxidases, which consists of 8 known mammalian isoenzymes (GPX1–8).
 GPX4 catalyzes the reduction of hydrogen peroxide, organic hydroperoxides, and lipid peroxides at the expense of reduced glutathione and functions in the protection of cells against oxidative stress.
 The oxidized form of glutathione (glutathione disulfide), which is generated during the reduction of hydroperoxides by GPX4, is recycled by glutathione reductase and NADPH/H+.
 GPX4 differs from the other GPX family members in terms of its monomeric structure, a less restricted dependence on glutathione as reducing substrate, and the ability to reduce lipid-hydroperoxides inside biological membranes.

 Inactivation of GPX4 leads to an accumulation of lipid peroxides, resulting in ferroptotic cell death.
 Mutations in GPX4 cause spondylometaphyseal dysplasia.
+In vitro studies suggest that GPX4 protects cells against cold-induced cell death.

+Therapy-resistant cancer cells in a high-mesenchymal state depend on a lipid peroxidase pathway to suppress ferroptosis, indicating a critical survival mechanism in this cellular context.
+Drug-tolerant persister cells exhibit a specific dependency on the lipid hydroperoxidase GPX4 for survival; inhibition of GPX4 induces ferroptotic cell death in these cells.